stassa/indexed_terms/README.md

 ## Using indexed_terms

-indexed_terms is designed to be used with Swi-Prolog and will probably not be compatible with other Prolog systems.
-A version of Swi-Prolog from 7.0 above is required.
+indexed_terms is designed to be used with Swi-Prolog and will probably not be entirely compatible with other Prolog systems.
+A version of Swi-Prolog from 7.0 and above is required.

 This module is meant to be used as a library.
 Add it to your project and include it in your code in the usual way, with a use_module/1 directive.